 Construction of the $800 million project began in July 2017.
 Gas for this project is scheduled to flow in late 2018.
 A majority of the project’s line pipe is DN300 API 5L X70 PSL2 with a 6.4mm wall thickness and a small portion is made up of heavier wall 7.9mm wall thickness.
 The pipe and induction bends required DFBE coating then internal lining with thin film liquid epoxy.
 In addition, 1,648 meters of the project’s line pipe required an added concrete weight coating (CWC) to be applied.
 The order execution from cradle to grave required approximately two years of planning and execution for MRC Global’s experienced midstream team.

 MRC Global delivers Jemena Pipeline order to Tennant Creek staging site.

-Together with Panyu Chu Kong Pipe Ltd (PCK) and Qube Energy Logistics, MRC Global devised and executed a thoroughly designed plan to produce the pipe at PCK’s mill in Lianyungang, China and then transport it in four shipments to Darwin, Australia where it traveled by rail to the laydown area at Tennant Creek, a journey of some 6,360 km (3,952 miles).
+Together with PCK and Qube Energy, MRC Global orchestrated and executed a plan to produce the pipe at PCK’s mill in Lianyungang, China and then transport it in four shipments to Darwin, Australia, where it then traveled by rail to the laydown area at Tennant Creek, a journey of some 6,360 km (3,952 miles).

 LEFT: Bare pipe is cut by the flying saw at the PCK Lianyungang production office.